Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Preliminaries

 Notice that, thanks to the associativity axiom, bracketing can be ignored in tensor products. \end{definition}

+In what follows, we will tacitly assume that all the monoidal structures we consider are strict.
+Notice that this will simplify some definitions.

-Morphisms in a strict monoidal category $\calC$ can be efficiently represented using Penrose graphical notation, which is based on planar graphs and their diagrams.
+Morphisms in a monoidal category $\calC$ can be efficiently represented using Penrose graphical notation, which is based on diagrams of planar graphs.
 Edges are labeled by objects of $\calC$ and are required to be nowhere-horizontal, while vertices are labeled by morphisms of $\calC$ and are represented as boxes (called \textit{coupons}) with distinguished opposite bases (an incoming one, on the bottom, and an outgoing one, on the top).
 Composition of diagrams is given by vertical stacking (and is read from bottom to top), while tensor product is given by horizontal juxtaposition (and is read from left to right).

-In the following, all the objects we will consider will be tensor products of a single one, typically denoted by $H$, and we will adopt the following notations:
+In the following, we will restrict our attention to a special kind of monoidal categories known as \textit{PROs} (short for \textit{product categories}).
+By definition, a PRO is a strict monoidal category $\calC$ whose objects are all tensor powers of a single one, the \textit{generating object}, which we will typically denote by $H \in \calC$.
+For a PRO $\calC$, we will adopt the following notations:

-In this setting, up to replacing each edge labeled by $H^n$ with $n$ parallel edges labeled by $H$, we will always assume that all the edges share the same label $H$, so we will drop labels for edges altogether.
+When working inside a PRO, up to replacing each edge labeled by $H^n$ with $n$ parallel edges labeled by $H$, we will always assume that all the edges share the same label $H$, so we will drop labels for edges altogether.
 Furthermore, we will usually replace vertices by special symbols encoding their label.

-We point out that diagrams are considered up to the equivalence relation induced by planar isotopies (through diagrams with nowhere-horizontal edges).
-In particular, the planar isotopy depicted in Figure \ref{commutation-move/fig} relates equivalent morphisms.
+We point out that diagrams are considered up to planar isotopies through diagrams with nowhere-horizontal edges.
+In particular, the diagrams depicted in Figure~\ref{commutation-move/fig} represent the same morphism.